Israeli-occupied territories

+Background

+Territory in Mandatory Palestine controlled by the Yishuv before and after the implementation of Plan Dalet in 1948.

+Before the State of Israel was declared on 14 May 1948, Zionist forces (Note: The paramilitary organizations Haganah, Irgun, and Lehi fought on behalf of the Yishuv until late May 1948, when the Israel Defense Forces (IDF) were established and the other Jewish armed forces were disbanded.
+There was also support from overseas volunteers, known as the Mahal.) occupied territory in Mandatory Palestine in an offensive called Plan Dalet executed 1 April –14 May of that year.
+By the end of the 1948 Palestine war, Zionist forces conquered about 78% of the former territory of the mandate, causing the expulsion and flight of over 700,000 Palestinians.
+The Green Line was established by the 1949 Armistice Agreements.

 Overview

 The significance of the designation of these territories as occupied territory is that certain legal obligations fall on the occupying power under international law.
 Under international law there are certain laws of war governing military occupation, including the Hague Conventions of 1899 and 1907 and the Fourth Geneva Convention.
 One of those obligations is to maintain the status quo until the signing of a peace treaty, the resolution of specific conditions outlined in a peace treaty, or the formation of a new civilian government.

 Israel disputes whether, and if so to what extent, it is an occupying power in relation to the Palestinian territories and as to whether Israeli settlements in these territories are in breach of Israel's obligations as an occupying power and constitute a grave breach of the Geneva Conventions and whether the settlements constitute war crimes.
 In 2015, over 800,000 Israelis resided outside the 1949 Armistice Lines, constituting nearly 13% of Israel's Jewish population.